Fellowship qualification and nomination process

 It is only possible to become an ITI Fellow by nomination.

 Nominations for fellowship may only be made by ITI Fellows with at least four years seniority.
 Each nomination must be supported by two additional ITI Fellows.
-A letter of nomination accompanied by the candidate's CV and two letters of support, respectively need to be addressed to the ITI Section & Membership Core Group and sent to ITI Headquarters.
+A letter of nomination accompanied by the candidate's CV and two letters of support, respectively need to be addressed to the ITI Section & Membership Committee and sent to ITI Headquarters.
 The letters must provide details of the candidate's high level of activity in at least one of the designated areas.

 The nominator is responsible for the coordination of the support letters.
 Before submitting the nomination and support letters, the nominator must discuss each nomination with the Section Leadership Team of the country in which the candidate will reside after being granted fellowship.
-For candidates from countries without an ITI Section, the nominator must discuss the nomination with the the Section & Membership Core Group.
+For candidates from countries without an ITI Section, the nominator must discuss the nomination with the the Section & Membership Committee.

 Membership dues for Fellows